-Detroit library deputy fired
+Fired Detroit library deputy says she was scapegoat

 Detroit — A fired deputy director of the Detroit Public Library railed against her dismissal late last week in an email to staffers, saying she’s a “scapegoat” for the scandal-plagued system.